bottlenoselabs/sokol-cs/README.md

 ## GitHub Projects & NuGet Packages

 The following is the list of NuGet packages available by the [GitHub projects](https://github.com/lithiumtoast/Sokol.NET/projects) for `Sokol.NET`.
 Each NuGet package is an individual product.
 Each GitHub project is a complete suite of products that are commonly used together or otherwise are related in some fashion.
+NuGet packages which have the name "lib*" are only used to package native libraries and don't have any code.

 To get the NuGet packages, add the following feed: `https://www.myget.org/F/lithiumtoast/api/v3/index.json`